prajwalch/TorrentSearch/README.md

 # Torrent Search

-An Android app to search and download torrents from multiple providers.
+A modern Material 3 design Android app to search and download torrents from multiple providers.

 <br>
 <br>